Subspace stabilisers in hyperbolic lattices: Examples

-We turn our attention to the totally geodesic suborbifolds of the orbifold $\mathbb{H}^5/\Gamma$ corresponding to the group $\Gamma$ generated by reflections in the faces of a $5$--dimensional hyperbolic simplex $S$ with Coxeter diagram represented in Figure \ref{fig:5-simplex}.
+We turn our attention to the totally geodesic suborbifolds of the orbifold $\mathbb{H}^5/\Gamma$ corresponding to the group $\Gamma$ generated by reflections in the faces of a $5$-dimensional hyperbolic simplex $S$ with Coxeter diagram represented in Figure~\ref{fig:5-simplex}.

-This simplex is non--compact and has $2$ ideal vertices.
-The corresponding reflection group $\Gamma$ is pseudo--arithmetic but not quasi--arithmetic (see \cite{FLMS18} and \cite{EM20}), and is not commensurable with any lattice obtained by glueing arithmetic pieces, such as GPS \cite{GPS87} or ABT \cite{BT11} lattices.
+This simplex is non-compact and has $2$ ideal vertices.
+In \cite{Vin67}, Vinberg showed that the corresponding reflection group $\Gamma$ is a non-arithmetic lattice defined over the field $K = \Q(\sqrt{2})$.
+More recently, it was shown that $\Gamma$ is not quasi-arithmetic either (it is a pseudo-arithmetic lattice, see \cite{FLMS18} and \cite{EM20}), and that it is not commensurable with any lattice obtained by gluing arithmetic pieces, such as GPS \cite{GPS87} or ABT \cite{BT11} lattices.

-By Theorem \ref{theorem:geod}, all the totally geodesic suborbifolds of $\HH^5/\Gamma$ are pseudo--arithmetic.
-We now exhibit a $2$-dimensional arithmetic fc--subspace of this orbifold.
+Now we exhibit a $2$-dimensional arithmetic fc-subspace of this orbifold.
+This embedding is interesting because it does not arise through the standard techniques described, for instance, in \cite {KRS} and \cite{KRiS}.
 The first step consists in characterising the maximal lattice $\Gamma'$ corresponding to the commensurator of $\Gamma$.
 Notice that there is an isometric involution of $S$ which acts on the facets as the permutation $\tau = (a,b)(c,d)(e,f)$.